Food Prep Tips That Will Make Your Life Easier!

 If you don’t have a lot of space in your fridge, try using zip lock bags marked with content and expiration date!
 They won’t take up nearly as much space as regular Tupperware, and the steamer versions will allow you to both freeze your meals for longer storage, and heat them up right in the bag!

 Do you have some food prep tips of your own?
-Shoot us an email we’d love to hear them!
+COMMENT BELOW we’d love to hear them!

 xo, Ingrid Romero

 Stay in the loop with the latest Instagram pics from